acoustep/mitchs.pw/source/read/2015-01-08-simple-search-with-laravel-and-elasticsearch.html.markdown

   ]
 ]);
 ```

+Notice the ```^``` symbol next to the title.
+This let's us boost the score of the field by the number that comes after it.
+We've adjusted the title to be worth more than the content because if a search matches a title then we know it's going to be relevant.
+The content is more likely to match random words due to the larger amount of data.

 We can also completely filter out specific terms if they are irrelevent to the search with the terms filter